aws-samples/aws-saas-factory-dynamic-policy-generation/README.md

 * HTTP APIs
 * A Cognito User Pool and Client
 * A Cognito Identity Pool
-* An IAM Role for the Identity Pool will allow our code to assume
+* An IAM Role for the Identity Pool, which our code to assume
+* An IAM Role for our code to look up by ARN and assume
 * An IAM Role allowing our Lambda to execute

 ## Testing the Example